Celsius vs Monster: Which Energy Drink is Better?

 In fact, Celsius drinks can help burn fat and improve your body composition!

-Although many people still wonder, “Is Celsius bad for you?”, they are actually one of the healthiest energy drinks.
+Although many people ask the question, “Is Celsius bad for you?”, it is actually one of the healthiest energy drinks.

 Some of the key ingredients in Celsius drinks include: